 As a student at Ripon, you will be assigned a faculty adviser based on your area(s) of interest.
 You will meet with your faculty adviser throughout your time as a student to discuss your current aspirations, plan your course schedule and plot a future trajectory.
-Staff in the Office of Constituent Engagement and Career Services help to match your interests to concrete goals and construct a plan for success, offering support through three stages of career development – planning, exploration and search.
-Student Support Services provides tutoring and additional academic and skill development, as well as tools to help with note-taking, exam preparation, goal-setting and time management.
-Mentors in the Collaborative Learning Center provide in-depth, one-on-one or group mentoring for students about class projects and college-level writing, and can share problem-solving strategies to overcome academic obstacles.
+We also work collaboratively with Ripon College Career and Professional Development to help match your interests and skills to concrete goals and construct a plan for professional success offering personalized career counseling, off-campus learning opportunities and an online job board with potential to connect with local, national and international employers.Advising at Ripon

-Foreign language study can lead to careers in a variety of areas, including: government, industry and commerce, travel and tourism, interpretation/translation, service, education, arts, media and entertainment.
+Foreign language study can lead to careers in a variety of areas, including government, industry and commerce, travel and tourism, interpretation/translation, service, education, arts, media and entertainment.

 Some French, Latin and Spanish graduates from Ripon College have gone on to graduate work in their languages.
 Others have continued their studies in other fields, such as communication studies, nonprofit management, international relations, medicine school, public policy and theology.

 - Placement in French courses is determined by an online evaluation that may be taken at any time, preferably before registration.

 - Through the Department of Educational Studies, teaching certification in French is available in early childhood/adolescence (birth-grade 12).

 - College faculty members regularly lead Liberal Arts In Focus study and other travel experiences.